pitt-sci-cmpinf0010/Plaintext-and-FOSS/README.md

 ## Submitting your finished lab

-This lab is due at 11:59 PM the night before your next lab session.
-You'll need to fill out the repo submission form [here](https://forms.gle/WKFD3DTnQEWfvuvT8).
+This lab is due at 11:59 PM the Friday after your next lab session.
+You'll be submitting your GitHub repo!

-Notes:
-- This form is different from last week!-
-- Only fill this form out _once_ per group!
-- **Include the _full URL_ to your repo when filling it out!** There's no way for me to reach it otherwise.
+To submit: copy the URL of your repo and submit it to Canvas.
+Each group member needs to do this.